 It is believed that the kangaroo and emu were chosen to appear on the Australian coat of arms because both animals are reluctant to take a backward step.They represent a nation moving forward .

-2. Kangaroos are left-handed.
-A 2015 study found that kangaroos prefer to us their left hands for everyday tasks including grooming their noses, picking leaves and bending tree branches .
+A 2015 study found that kangaroos prefer to use their left hand for everyday tasks including grooming their noses, picking leaves and bending tree branches .

-So, if you happen to find yourself in a boxing match with a kangaroo, remember its a southpaw.
+So, if you ever find yourself face-to-face with a kangaroo, remember they’re all southpaws.

-4. Koalas rarely drink water.
-They get their name from an aboriginal term meaning, ‘no drink’.
+Koalas get their name from an aboriginal term meaning, ‘no drink’.
 Koalas get almost all the water they need from eucalyptus leaves .

-5. Koalas can sleep eighteen hours a day.
-That’s because they survive on a diet of eucalyptus leaves which are poisonous, low in nutrients and take a long time to digest .
+That’s because koalas survive on a diet of eucalyptus leaves which are poisonous, low in nutrients and take a long time to digest .

 Lucky for us, the cassowary is a very shy bird that usually slips out of sight before humans know they’re about..